-We sell our own work in our shop and also the work of over 60 other artists.
-All our artists are known to us, and most are local, and have been carefully selected to provide interesting and quality work.
+We sell our own work in our shop and also the work of over 90 other artists.
+All our artists are known to us, and most are very local, and have been carefully selected to provide interesting and quality work.

 “I produce felted items such as bags, bowls, scarves and felted pictures.
 I work in willow to make sculptures and gift items.
 I also love natural dyeing and have dyed bags and other materials in the shop”.

 “Following a career of ceramic surface design, I now produce prints & cards from my current artwork.
 I also produce a range of jewelry including rings, bracelets, pendants, earrings and studs in a variety of materials, including hallmarked silver, beadwork and resin.
 Using decoupage, I decorate boxes and other items.”